Matching with Nested and Bundled Pandora Boxes: Initial Attempts

-Unfortunately, the $1/4$-approximation algorithm immediately fails when values may be negative.
-It will match an edge when one endpoint has a positive value, even if the other endpoint's value is arbitrarily negative.
-In fact, we find that this problem is not fixable for any vertex-based algorithm when values may be negative.
+\paragraph{General Values and Failure of Vertex-Based Algorithms} However, this result hinges on the nonnegativity of values: it will match an edge when one endpoint has a positive value, even if the other endpoint's value is arbitrarily negative.
+We find that this problem is not fixable for any vertex-based algorithm when values may be negative.

 \begin{proposition} No vertex-based algorithm can guarantee any positive approximation factor for Pandora's Matching Problem. \end{proposition}